Fusion-Power-Plant-Framework/bluemira/documentation/source/developer/logging.rst

         bluemira_print_flush('my message')
         bluemira_print_flush('my other message')  # overwrites the first message

-* If formatted output is not desired there are error and print functions the direct to the logger as needed with no other modifications.
+* If formatted output is not desired, there are error and print functions that direct to the logger as needed with no other modifications.
 This is used internally for external code outputs.

     .. code-block:: python